 10. There’s No Support

 Parent contributions can be a major issue when one parent does not receive adequate support from the other.
 Think about what it would be like if, in a family consisting only of a couple and children, one controls the family and does all the work while the other is passive.
-This results in a feeling of being overwhelmed and under-supported, which is rather isolating for the busy parent.
-For example, if only one parent washes dishes, cooks pays bills and looks after children without assistance or even a word of praise, they become easily angered or annoyed.
-This reduces the possibility of the parents being a team and available for each other’s support jointly.
+This results in a feeling of being overwhelmed and unsupported, which can be rather isolating for the busy parent.
+For example, if only one parent washes dishes, cooks, pays bills, and looks after children without assistance or even a word of praise, they become easily angered or annoyed.

 11. There’s Intentional Isolation

-Isolation in a family can be a big sign of problems, showing a lack of emotional support and communication.
-For example, if a child often feels lonely, left out, or unable to talk to parents or siblings, it can mean deeper issues in the family.
-This Isolation might come from neglect, too much criticism, or an emotionally distant atmosphere where individual needs are ignored.
-Parents should notice if their child spends too much time alone, seems disconnected from family activities, or avoids sharing personal experiences.
-These behaviors can indicate underlying problems that must be fixed for a healthier, more supportive family environment.
+This isolation may stem from neglect, excessive criticism, or an emotionally distant atmosphere where individual needs are overlooked.
+Parents should be aware if their child spends too much time alone, appears disconnected from family activities, or avoids sharing personal experiences.
+These behaviors can indicate underlying issues that need to be addressed for a healthier, more supportive family environment.

 12. There’s No Boundaries